Online Masters in Nursing Programs

 Students who successfully complete this track may be eligible to apply for certification as a Certified Nurse Educator (CNE) by the National League for Nursing (NLN) or Nursing Professional Development (RN-BC) by the American Nurses Credentialing Center (ANCC).

+DID YOU KNOW?
 When surveyed about their education, 26% of Chief Nursing Officers reported they had a masters degree. iii

 Accredited Online MSN Programs